How it works

 OmniScore is computed

-All trusted signals are normalized to 0–100 and combined into one universal OmniScore per title.
+Community signals and trusted external sources are normalized to 0–100 and combined into one universal OmniScore per title.

 - 04